Jardín de los Campos Elíseos: History

 Passeig de Gràcia was once known as Camí de Jesús, an old rural road that led from Barcelona to the Vila de Gràcia.
 This was a rural area until the creation of the avenue in 1821 when a landscaped promenade was created in the style of the French boulevards, planted with acacias, plane trees, poplars, mulberry trees, oleanders, and holm oaks.
 Until its construction from the Ildefons Cerdà's Eixample project, it was a place of recreation and leisure, destined for the relaxation of the citizens.
-In the middle of the 19th century, several parks and gardens were installed in the area, most of them ephemeral, such as the Criadero gardens, located between Gran Via de les Corts Catalanes and Diputació street, created in 1840, which were replaced by the Delicias garden in 1863, which in turn gave way to the Gran Teatre Espanyol in 1870; the Tívoli gardens, created in 1848 between Rambla de Catalunya, València street and Consell de Cent street, on whose site the Tívoli Theater was built; the Euterpe gardens, between València and Mallorca streets, inaugurated in 1857 and shut down in 1862; the Nimfa garden, created in 1854 and shut down in 1862 and located between Tívoli and Euterpe, where until 2005 standed the Cine Publi; and the Prado Catalán gardens, located in the section between Gran Via, Casp and Pau Claris streets, created in 1863, which lasted until 1877.
+In the middle of the 19th century, several parks and gardens were installed in the area, most of them ephemeral, such as the Criadero gardens, located between Gran Via de les Corts Catalanes and Diputació street, created in 1840, which were replaced by the Delicias garden in 1863, which in turn gave way to the Gran Teatre Espanyol in 1870; the Tívoli gardens, created in 1848 between Rambla de Catalunya, València street and Consell de Cent street, on whose site the Tívoli Theater was built; the Euterpe gardens, between València and Mallorca streets, inaugurated in 1857 and shut down in 1862; the Nimfa garden, created in 1854 and shut down in 1862 and located between Tívoli and Euterpe, were until 2005 the Cine Publi stood; and the Prado Catalán gardens, located in the section between Gran Via, Casp and Pau Claris streets, created in 1863, which lasted until 1877.

 Of all of them, the largest and most successful was the Jardí dels Camps Elisis, created in 1853 and shut down in 1875, owned by José de Salamanca, 1st Marquis of Salamanca, an aristocrat, statesman, and businessman.
 It was located between Passeig de Gràcia and the streets Aragó, Rosselló and Roger de Llúria, and had an area of 8 ha -the equivalent of 8 blocks of the Eixample - and 350 m of promenade.
 Inaugurated on April 10, 1853, the author of the project was the architect Josep Oriol Mestres, assisted by the decorator Fèlix Cagé.

 Conceived as an amusement park, it was the first to charge admission.
 It had a lake with boats, a labyrinth, a theater, a restaurant, a circus, an equestrian ring, cue sports, a carousel, pistol and crossbow shooting attractions, and roller coasters, as well as the so-called Swiss Cabins, which had a toy store, a dairy, and a confectionery.
 The theater, also called the Camps Elisis, operated from 1860 to 1876 and was replaced by the Lyric Theater-Beethoven Hall.